 Courage is an intensely personal matter.
 It is physical and moral.
 We muster and strengthen it in the depths of our hearts and souls, sometimes during the lonesome dark of night.
 We are tested and challenged.
 But in the end, it is the defining strength from which great achievements are born.

-Sometimes were conscious of acting courageously, and sometimes were not.
+Sometimes we’re conscious of acting courageously, and sometimes we’re not.

 Laurent Philippe, who led our business magnificently in Morocco, then Russia, then Greater China, and who is now leading our Western Europe Market Development Organization, recently shared this recollection with me: